Teacup-repo/auditguard-ai/README.md

 ### 🧠 GPT4All Integration for Compliance Checks

-AuditGuard AI leverages a lightweight, **local LLM** (Nous Hermes 2 via GPT4All) to simulate compliance audits, detect IAM misconfigs, and flag Vault risks — **all offline** with no internet or API needed.
+AuditGuard AI leverages a lightweight, offline LLM (Nous Hermes 2 via GPT4All) to simulate compliance audits, detect IAM misconfigurations, and flag Vault secret risks — entirely on local machines, with no internet or external API required.

+⚠️ Note:
-⚠️ Note: This AI module does not run on the public Streamlit dashboard — it’s available when running the app locally.
+    This AI module does not run on the public Streamlit dashboard.
+To access GPT4All features, run the app locally using your own device.

 📸 Example AI-Generated Audit Summary (Local):
 ![AI Audit Result](https://github.com/Teacup-repo/auditguard-ai/raw/main/AI%20audit%20result.png)